 Governor A. B. Moore took several decisive steps to safeguard the state’s financial status and defensive capabilities.
 He ordered the state militia to seize the arsenal at Mt.
-Vernon and Forts Morgan and Gaines on Mobile Bay, and he contributed more than 500 troops to assist Florida Governor Madison S. Perry in capturing the Federal forts at Pensacola.
-He then called for a constitutional convention and on January 11, 1861, Alabama passed an Ordinance of Secession, declaring Alabama a “Sovereign and Independent State.”
+Vernon and Forts Morgan and Gaines on Mobile Bay.
+He contributed more than 500 troops to assist Florida Governor Madison S. Perry in capturing the Federal forts at Pensacola.
+He then called for a constitutional convention, and on January 11, 1861, Alabama passed an Ordinance of Secession, declaring Alabama a “Sovereign and Independent State.”
 From January through March, Alabama invited other states to form a Southern Republic and develop constitutions to legally run their own affairs.
-On February 4, 1861, delegates from six states that had recently seceded from the Union meet in Montgomery, Alabama to establish the Confederate States of America.
-Four days later this provisional Confederate Congress, comprising representatives of Alabama, Florida, Georgia, Louisiana, Mississippi, and South Carolina, organized the Confederacy with the adoption of a provisional constitution.
-On February 22nd, Jefferson Davis was inaugurated as president of the Confederate States of America in Montgomery, Alabama which served as the Confederate capitol until it was moved to Richmond, Virginia in May.
+On February 4, 1861, delegates from six states that had recently seceded from the Union met in Montgomery, Alabama, to establish the Confederate States of America.
+Four days later, this provisional Confederate Congress, comprising representatives of Alabama, Florida, Georgia, Louisiana, Mississippi, and South Carolina, organized the Confederacy with the adoption of a provisional constitution.
+On February 22nd, Jefferson Davis was inaugurated as president of the Confederate States of America in Montgomery, Alabama, which served as the Confederate capital until it was moved to Richmond, Virginia, in May.

 Uncounted thousands of slaves worked with Confederate troops; they took care of horses and equipment, cooked and did laundry, hauled supplies, and helped in field hospitals.
 Other slaves built defensive installations, especially those around Mobile.
-They graded roads, repaired railroads, drove supply wagons, and labored in iron mines, iron foundries and even in the munitions factories.
-As they were enslaved, the labor of slaves was involuntary, their unpaid labor was forcibly impressed by their unpaid masters.
-About 10,000 slaves escaped and joined the Union Army, along with 2,700 white men who had remained loyal to the Union.
+They graded roads, repaired railroads, drove supply wagons, and labored in iron mines, iron foundries, and even munitions factories.
+As they were enslaved, the labor of slaves was involuntary; their unpaid labor was forcibly impressed by their unpaid masters.
+About 10,000 slaves escaped and joined the Union Army, along with 2,700 white men loyal to the Union.

-In 1863 Federal forces secured a foothold in northern Alabama in spite of spirited opposition from Confederate cavalry under General Nathan B. Forrest.
-At the southern coast, the Alabama ports remained open for almost four years until the Battle of Mobile Bay in August 1864 and the Battle of Fort Blakeley in April 1865 forced Mobile to surrender the last major Confederate port.
+In 1863 Federal forces secured a foothold in northern Alabama despite spirited opposition from Confederate cavalry under General Nathan B. Forrest.
+At the southern coast, the Alabama ports remained open for almost four years until the Battle of Mobile Bay in August 1864.
+The Battle of Fort Blakeley in April 1865 forced Mobile to surrender the last major Confederate port.

 Alabama Campaigns and Battles: